-Adherence to the Employment Equity Act and associated Skills Development, Basic Conditions of Employment and Labour Relations legislation, is regarded as essential.
-The desired results of the implementation of the employment equity plan are to improve the representation of black people, women, and people with disabilities, towards reflecting the demographic profile of the country and prioritising the development and career advancement of the designated groups.
+Adherence to the Employment Equity Act and associated Skills Development, Basic Conditions of Employment, and Labour Relations legislation, is regarded as essential.
+The desired results of the implementation of the employment equity plan are to improve the representation of black people, women, and people with disabilities, toward reflecting the demographic profile of the country and prioritising the development and career advancement of designated groups.

 As employment equity is regarded as a key business imperative, targets were set for 2013 to 2017, and progress is monitored on a quarterly basis.
-Good progress has been made in the employment of black people in the skilled/technical/junior management/semi-skilled categories, and the employment of people with disabilities.

-The overall level of representation of black people in the Bank has increased from 35% in 2004 to 60% in 2013.
-Although some progress has been made in management levels, the challenge remains to attract, employ and retain suitably experienced and skilled employment equity candidates for middle management, professional, specialist banking positions, and senior management level positions - see tables on page 21.
+Good progress has been made in the employment of black people in the Senior Management, Junior Management and Semi-skilled categories.
+The overall level of representation of black people in the Bank has increased from 35% in 2004 to 62% in 2014.
+Although some progress has been made in management levels, the challenge remains to attract, employ and retain suitably experienced and skilled employment equity candidates for Middle Management positions - see tables on page 37.